AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ### connpgm= and discpgm=
 These options run user defined scripts.

-`connpgm` executes a script you specify when a node connects.
+`connpgm` executes a program or script you specify when a node connects.

-`discpgm` executes a script you specify when a node disconnects.
+`discpgm` executes a program or script you specify when a node disconnects.

 `app_rpt` passes two variables to your script when it is executed: